Veiled Prophet Parade and Ball: Boat

 In 1902 Judge Selden P. Spencer led the Veiled Prophet from a riverboat to the dock at Jefferson Barracks.

 For the first time, the Prophet came to St. Louis by boat on October 1, 1892, on the upriver steamer War Eagle.
 (See note.)
 A group of civic leaders sailed to Jefferson Barracks via the Republic and the Paul Tulane to greet him.
 The First Regiment marched from St. Louis, and then everybody went back to St. Louis in fifty carriages or marched there in a special afternoon parade through crowded streets; a reception was held at the Exposition Building.

 "A wagonette drawn by four horses went down to the staging," the Post-Dispatch reported, "and the Prophet took his seat on a raised cushion so that he might be seen by the curious and admiring multitude which he was to pass."
 At the St. Louis wharf, Samuel Kennard, an organizer of the Saint Louis Exposition, presented the Prophet with the keys to the city, and a band played "Hail to the Chief."

 The VP arrived again via upriver boat Spread Eagle on October 1, 1900, at the foot of Vine Street, to be escorted to the Coliseum, where thousands had gathered.

 Airplane

 The Prophet arrived by airplane four times, from 1924 through 1927, followed by an informal parade to the Den.

+Parade Floats and The Den

+The Den has been a building or complex of buildings where the floats and costumes have been prepared for the VP and America's Birthday Parade activities.
+Over time, the intricate floats, costumes, wigs and masks have been designed and created by skilled artists such as Andrew Fueger, Carl Gutherz, and Paul Berdanier.

+Artist Carl Gutherz was early in charge of float and costume design.

+On parade night in 1879, the Den was described by a reporter as a "great black building running along the side of Twelfth Street, from Market to Chestnut.
+It stood dim and grim against the evening sky, with not a luminous line or brilliant knot-hole to be seen against its gloomy walls until 7 o'clock, when the yard gate to the east of the building suddenly opened and displayed to view an array of torch-bearers ready to march forward at a moment's notice."

+In 1880, design of the floats was done by artist Carl Gutherz, and his drawings were sent to Paris, France, where the costumes were made.
+The next year, 1881, St. Louis artists Thomas C. Noxon and Richard Halley did the work.

+The Den was at 12th and Chestnut in 1883.

+The Den land on the northeast corner of 12th and Market was sold in June 1884 by Charles L. Hunt to Thomas T. Turner, bundled with other property.

+In 1890 through 1924, the floats were prepared in a "large building" between 21st and 22nd at Walnut street.
+In 1893, it was written that: